Not Logged In

 });

-After the SDK is initialized, you can initiate calls to cloud development resources.
+Once the SDK is initialized, you can normally initiate calls to cloud development resources.

-1. tcb-js-sdk version 1.9.0 (inclusive) and later supports accessing resources in unauthenticated mode, while earlier versions must access resources within a valid login period;
+- Starting from version 1.9.0, tcb-js-sdk supports calling resources in unauthenticated mode, while earlier versions require resource calls to be made within a valid login session;

-2. Data written in unauthenticated mode (cloud database, cloud storage) will become ownerless data, meaning it won't automatically contain corresponding identity identification fields.
+- Data written in unauthenticated mode (database, cloud storage) will become ownerless data, meaning it will not automatically contain corresponding identity identifier fields.

 Frequently Asked Questions

-• In unauthenticated scenarios, private data cannot be generated; data is shared among all unauthenticated users, and individual users lack unique identifiers;
+- In unauthenticated scenarios, private data cannot be generated.
+Data is shared among all unauthenticated users, and individual users lack distinguishing identifiers;

-• The anonymous user generated by CloudBase anonymous login is essentially a valid user with a unique user ID, enabling the creation of private Cloud Database and Cloud Storage data, as well as the formulation of personalized access policies in conjunction with Security Rules;
+- The anonymous user generated by CloudBase Anonymous Login is essentially a valid user with a unique user ID, enabling the creation of private Database and Cloud Storage data for them, along with personalized access policies configured through Security Rules;

-• Unauthenticated users cannot access any CloudBase services or resources under default permissions; access to required resources must be granted through security rules.
+- Under default permissions, unauthenticated users cannot access any CloudBase services or resources.
+Access to required resources must be allowed through security rules.
 Additionally, since the uniqueness of unauthenticated users cannot be determined, private data and personalized policies cannot be created within the developer's own service system.

-Since unauthenticated access is a low-security, public access method, the system requires both enabling the unauthenticated access switch and explicitly granting access through security rules to ensure the security of developers' cloud resources.
-Only when both conditions are met can cloud resources be accessed in unauthenticated mode—these two steps are independent yet indispensable.
+Since unauthenticated access is a low-security, public access mode, to ensure the security of developers' cloud resources, the system requires both enabling the unauthenticated access switch and explicitly allowing resource access for unauthenticated mode through security rules.
+Only when both conditions are met can cloud resources be truly accessed in unauthenticated mode.
+These two steps are independent yet indispensable.